Manor House, London: The Manor House Tavern

 In later years the pub was the first employer of Richard Desmond, now the owner of the Daily Express and Daily Star.
 The building also housed a nightclub that was popular among Goths in the mid-1980s.
 Two decades earlier it had functioned as a music venue called the Bluesville R.& B. Club, hosting artists such as Cream, Georgie Fame and the Blue Flames, Long John Baldry and his Hoochie Coochie Men, Rod Stewart (then nicknamed 'Rod the Mod'), John Mayall's Bluesbreakers, the Jimi Hendrix Experience, Fairport Convention, Fleetwood Mac, Jeff Beck, the Spencer Davis Group, Graham Bond and Zoot Money.
-The ground floor of the building is now occupied by Evergreen supermarket and Simply Organique cafe.
+The ground floor of the building is now occupied by Evergreen supermarket and Simply Organique Café.

 The area in the twenty-first century

 Since 2007, Woodberry Down has been undergoing a phased redevelopment which involved the construction of more than 5,500 modern flats on the site, 41% of which will be affordable, for an investment of c. £1bn.
 The plan was initially conceived during a time of economic growth under the New Labour administration in the late 1990s.
 In 2002, a structural assessment concluded that 54% (31 out of 57 existing buildings) were beyond economic repair.
 To progress the redevelopment, Hackney Council struck a deal with Genesis Housing Association and Berkeley Homes for the estate's demolition and redevelopment.
 The urban regeneration project has been amongst the largest in the UK and is due to complete in 2035.

 In 2021, the construction of a Travelodge hotel opposite the tube station was completed.